15 Small Studio Apartment Decorating Ideas That Feel Bigger

 The living area occupies the center with a compact gray sofa, orange and coral throw pillows, a small round shag rug, and a patterned pouf.
 A small dining table with two white Tulip-style chairs sits near the balcony doors and doubles as a workspace when needed.

-Natural light pours through floor-to-ceiling balcony doors.
-The design acknowledges this by keeping window treatments minimal with simple charcoal roller shades that disappear when open.
+Natural light pours through floor-to-ceiling balcony doors, and the design wisely keeps window treatments minimal with simple charcoal roller shades that disappear completely when open.

-Here’s the principle at work: when your structural elements are bold, your accessories can stay quiet.
+When your structural elements are bold, your accessories can stay quiet.
 The black cabinetry creates all the drama this room needs.
-Plants and a few throw pillows handle the rest.
+Plants and a few throw pillows handle everything else.
 No clutter required.

 Quick Reference: Studio Decorating Approaches at a Glance